igor-mauricio/igor-mauricio/README.md

 - 🔨 I’m currently building: **Library for Algorithms and Data Structures in C**

-- 🌱 I’m currently learning: **Design Patterns for Embedded Systems**
+- 🌱 I’m currently learning: **Flutter and Design Patterns for Embedded Systems**

 - 🔨 I’m building next: **Portfolio website in Django**